zenith391/lukyt/README.md

 java -cp test HelloWorld
 ```

-You'll notice Lukyt seemingly takes less time to execute the HelloWorld program.
-This is because all the overhead of the JVM are not required on a program that small.
-So on small programs, Lukyt's small overhead and interpreter are able to execute the program fastly.
+On my computer, the HelloWorld example used maximum 2.5MB while on the same computer, the OpenJDK's JVM used maximum 13MB.